 These devices are not allowed if they are capable of playing games, watching movies, tv shows or videos, uploading or downloading data of any kind, or being used as telephones.
 Please note, that this list is by no means exhaustive.

-iPod Nano (3rd, 4th, 5th, or 7th generation), iPod Touch, iPad, iPod Classic (5th generation and beyond), any Kobo other than the Touch, Sony PSP, any Nook other than the Simple Touch, Kindle Fire (and any other variation on the basic Kindle), any Nintendo product, any Leapster product, any device capable of connecting to a cellular network.
+iPod Touch, iPad, Tablets, any Kobo other than the Touch, Sony PSP, any Nook other than the Simple Touch, Kindle Fire (and any other variation on the basic Kindle), any Nintendo product, any Leapster product, any device capable of connecting to a cellular network.

-Cabin groups are like families within the larger Walden community, and we do our utmost to make sure they are happy ones.
+Cabin groups are like little families within the larger Walden community.
+We do our best to make sure they are happy ones.

 Final cabin groupings are not completed until campers arrive at camp.
 While we do collect requests we cannot always accommodate them, and cannot guarantee cabin groupings.
 Requests for campers to be grouped together—or kept apart—should be made by the families of both campers, in writing, on the application form or a separate note.